-German company ORTLIEB have pioneered waterproof equipment in the outdoor market for over 30 years and in their own words 'design and manufacture innovative waterproof products that enable our customers to better navigate their world, live out their dreams, and respect our planet every day'.
+German company ORTLIEB has pioneered waterproof equipment in the outdoor market for over 30 years and in their own words "design and manufacture innovative waterproof products that enable our customers to better navigate their world, live out their dreams, and respect our planet every day".
 These may seem like lofty goals but when you dig into the 30 years of Innovation that ORTLIEB has achieved with their backpacks, touring, bikepacking gear, and much more it's easy to see how they make this possible.
 We have brought together everything you need to know about ORTLIEB below.

 On his return to Germany Hartmut Ortlieb put his ideas into motion and made his first bike bag, using the same tough material found on the lorries, on his mother’s old sewing machine.
 Harmut sold his first units to local dealers and word quickly spread, culminating in the official ORTLIEB company being founded in 1982.
 In the first year of operation, the now classic welded seams were introduced.
 As like today, all the bags were 100% waterproof and soon the company began to grow.
 Fast forward to today and the company now employs more than 220 people in Germany, all making products to the same high standards as they did in 1982.